eugenechia/argocd-example/README.md

-This is the demo for ArgoCD, using deployment.yaml and service.yaml
+These are the demo files used for ArgoCD